MicrosoftDocs/learn/learn-pr/azure/azure-sql-secure-data/includes/2-security-capabilities.md

 ### Azure SQL Managed Instance

 While Azure SQL Managed Instance's deployment is quite different from Azure SQL Database, understanding the networking functionality at a high level is easy to translate from Azure SQL Database to Azure SQL Managed Instance.
 In Azure SQL Managed Instance, either before or during deployment, you must create a specific subnet (logical grouping within a VNet) with several requirements to host the Azure SQL Managed Instance(s).
-Once deployed, it is already configured like a private endpoint in Azure SQL Database.
+Once deployed, it is already configured similar to a private endpoint in Azure SQL Database.
 Using standard networking practices, you must enable access to the VNet that the managed instance lives.
 By default, you have a private endpoint and relatively private DNS hierarchy.

 ![SQL Managed Instance Network](../media/sqlminetwork.png)

-There are references in the summary on how exactly your subnet must be deployed.
+There are references in the summary on how exactly your subnet must be deployed and configured.
+If you go through the Azure portal flow for deployment, the virtual network and subnet can be deployed for you.

 ## Identity and access